corda/corda-solutions/bn-apps/memberships-management/README.md

 ## Multiple Business Networks

 BNMS provides a support for multiple business networks.
 Business Networks are uniquely identified by BNO's `Party` object.
-All flows that assume any member -> BNO interactions take BNO's identity as a mandatory parameter.
+All flows that assume any member -> BNO interactions require BNO's identity as a mandatory parameter.

-## Membership Auto Approval

-If you don't want to manually activate every membership request and would like to instead automate the process then implement the interface `MembershipAutoAcceptor` and set `membershipAutoAcceptor` property in BNO's configuration file.

 ## Configuration